dali-lab/dali-challenges/docs/UnityChallenge.md

 3. In Unity Hub, create a new project with the template __Universal Render Pipeline__.

 ### AR/VR Tools (optional)
+*Note:* We understand that creating a VR/AR app and getting access to the required hardware is difficult under the current remote circumstances!
+Don't feel like you must create an AR/VR app -- we accept Unity challenges of any kind and are just looking for your familiarity and skillset in just using Unity!

 __-- Augmented Reality --__